SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

 ```

 ### Another example - Search events
 It is possible to search in your events by using the SEKOIA.IO API.
-Search for events can request some time to be processed.
-As a reminder, the API is stateless, that means no connection is maintained.
+Search for events can request some time to be processed and as a reminder, the API is stateless, that means no connection is maintained between two requests.

 For this reason, SEKOIA.IO offers a solution to answer to this asynchronous problematic: the notion of search job.

 3 steps are needed:

 * [Create an event search job](https://docs.sekoia.io/xdr/develop/rest_api/configuration/#tag/events/operation/post_event_search_resource) - This step requires to provide the search query and the time window.
 The endpoint return a `job UUID` which will be used in the next steps.
 * [Get an event search job](https://docs.sekoia.io/xdr/develop/rest_api/configuration/#tag/events/operation/get_event_search_job_info_resource) - This step is used to get information about the status of a job by providing its UUID.
 Jobs can have 5 statuses:
     * `0`: the job is not started